ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 <h4 align="center">Have fun with the <a href="https://beta.openai.com/overview" target="_blank">OpenAI</a> API and see what others are posting.</h4>

 ## Motivation and Story
-I'm doing the Shopify Front End Developer Intern Challenge based on the [document provided by Shopify](https://docs.google.com/document/d/1O7mCynsz_cBXkEaCFGSZAuvAOY84QVq35l20xJwjOYg/edit#).
-I wanted to go above and beyond for this project.
-It's still in progress since I recently found out about it after graduating from my software engineering immersive (graduated 05/20/2022 😊).

-But back to the project!
-I really wanted to push the scope of this project and not just tackle the bare minimums.
-So I took the bare minimums and expanded on it with some extra features.
-And of course a gorgeous UI to wrap it up!
+This is a project based on the Shopify Front End Developer Intern Challenge [document provided by Shopify](https://docs.google.com/document/d/1O7mCynsz_cBXkEaCFGSZAuvAOY84QVq35l20xJwjOYg/edit#).
+The document had a bare minumum of requirements needed but for this project I went above and beyond the scope implementing a RESTful back-end along with a Demo version of the app that users can play with locally.

+The project wasn't able to be submitted to Shopify in time since I found out about it right after graduation and the deadline was two days after.(graduated 05/20/2022 😊).
+But, that didn't stop me from trying!

+So over a period of 5 days I was able to plan, mock, create and deploy this fully responsive application to AWS.
+Showing my skills across the full-stack.

-Ultimately I really wanted to showoff my front-end skills and I hope this project shows that.
+I wanted to showcase my skills and I hope this project shows that!

-If you want to take a deep dive of what my thought process was throughout the project take a look at my journal entries!
+If you want to take a deep dive of what my thought process was throughout the project take a look at my **journal entries**!
 They can all be found on this [document in Notion](https://bow-mall-4ed.notion.site/Shopify-FEC-Journal-7b7e0e1b147647d6a8843284d7705554).

-And for the Setup I went with I also documented it in another [Notion page](https://bow-mall-4ed.notion.site/Shopify-Front-end-Challenge-606390a42e134ed790724992322f9aae).
+And for the **Setup** I went with I also documented it in another [Notion page](https://bow-mall-4ed.notion.site/Shopify-Front-end-Challenge-606390a42e134ed790724992322f9aae).

 I also have [Figma](https://www.figma.com/file/ShVEeMRQNP7EvTQ3FH4Qdn/Fun-with-GPT-3?node-id=0%3A1) where you can see the mocks I created.